 Auditory - what we absorb through our ears.
 If this is your preferred sense how something sounds will be important to you, you'll love words and how they sound.
 You'll have an attuned ear which picks up on the smallest sounds.

 Kineasthetic - what we absorb through feeling.
 If this is your preferred sense you'll feel the atmosphere of the room, you'll wear your heart on your sleeve and how someone is feeling will really matter to you.

 As with the previous model you can be more than one.
 Knowing your ability means you can use your strengths to receive information in your preferred style eg visual people need it written down, auditory need it spoken and kinaesthetic people need to feel it's right.

-I explore learning styles when I work with clients so if you'd like to know your preferred balance and also take part in a discussion to find out how you can use this to get the best from yourself and others, book a free Mindset Review today.
+I explore learning styles when I work with clients so if you'd like to know more about your preferred balance and how this impacts your actions and communications, book a free Mindset Review today.

-I hope this post has helped you to realise the importance of learning styles, especially for entrepreneurs and given you two simple ones which you can get started with.
+I hope this post has helped you to realise the importance of learning styles and given you two simple ones which you can get started with.

-It's always nice to hear your findings, so feel free to share your style in the comments and lets get a discussion going.
+It's always nice to hear your findings, so feel free to share your style in the comments and lets continue the conversation.

 Until next time